 In addition to the limitations inherent in site investigations (refer to the attached Information Sheets), it must be pointed out that the recommendations in this report are based on assessed subsurface conditions from limited investigations.
-To confirm the assessed soil and rock properties in this report, further investigation would be required such as coring and strength testing of rock, and subsurface investigation within the south western part of the site, and should be carried out if the scale of the development warrants, or if any of the properties are critical to the design, construction or performance of the development.
+To confirm the assessed soil and rock properties in this report, further investigation would be required such as coring and strength testing of rock and should be carried out if the scale of the development warrants, or if any of the properties are critical to the design, construction, or performance of the development.

-It is recommended that a qualified and experienced Geotechnical Engineer be engaged to provide further input and review during the design development; including site visits during construction to verify the site conditions and provide advice where conditions vary from those assumed in this report.
+It is recommended that a qualified and experienced Geotechnical Engineer be engaged to provide further input and review during the design development; including site visits during construction to verify the Site conditions and provide advice where conditions vary from those assumed in this report.
 Development of an appropriate inspection and testing plan should be carried out in consultation with the Geotechnical Engineer.